astra-uu-se/gecode-lns-experiments/README.md

 ### Running the experiments
 To run the experiments:
 1. remove all files from the `results` subdirectory;
-2. given that the Gecode-based portfolio solver is named `gecode-lns` and is in your home directory, open `run.sh` in your favourite text editor and edit the declaration of the `SOLVER_DIR` variable to:
+2. given that the base directory of the cloned Gecode-based portfolio solver is `gecode-lns` and that the directory is in your home directory, open `run.sh` in your favourite text editor and edit the declaration of the `SOLVER_DIR` variable to:
 ```bash
 SOLVER_DIR="${HOME}/gecode-lns"
 ```